Bergen Line: A call for more investment in railways

 In 2002 the Norwegian National Rail Administration warned that lack of funding might lead to a closure of all long-distance passenger trains in Norway, including the Bergen Line.
 Torild Skogsholm, Minister of Transport and Communications assured that it was not the government's policy to close railway lines.
 In 2004 the Progress Party suggested closing down the railway line and replacing it with a motorway between Bergen and Oslo, arguing that the railway was unprofitable, and that bus transport was cheaper while easier truck transport would aid business.
 Other political parties rejected the proposal pointing out the better environmental performance of the railway and that the railway transports large volumes of freight.

 Upgrades

 The original plans for Bergensbanen from 1894 included the construction of a new line—the Ringerike Line—from Hønefoss to Sandvika just west of Oslo.
 This line would reduce the distance on Bergensbanen by 60 km and 50 minutes travel time.
 There has been a continual decision to build this railway line, but it has never received any funding.
 These plans were discussed more after 2000, and a detailed plan has been done.
 Combined with other improvements totaling investments of NOK 7 billion, travel time could be reduced to four and a half hours.
 The project is scheduled to be started in 2024, and finished around 2030, now at a cost of 36 billion NOK including 20 km motorway.

+Arne-Stanghelle Joint Project

+In January 2025, a contract was put out to tender for a project constructing a series of new rail and road tunnels near the western end of the line.
+Starting 8 km north-east of Bergen at Arna, the proposed route continues through a newly constructed station at Vaksdal, to finally rejoin the existing alignment at Stanghelle.
+The project would bypass the existing stretch of winding single-track rail skirting the South-Eastern shore of Veafjorden, with around 30 km of new double-track rail and parallel road tunnels.
+The new tunnel would support train speed up to 200 km/h, reducing travel time between Arna and Stanghelle stations from an average of 28 minutes to under 14 minutes.
+The Arne-Stanghelle Joint Project is funded by Bane NOR and the Norwegian Public Roads Administration as part of the 2025-2036 Norwegian National Transport Plan, and is projected to take 12 to 14 years to complete, with an initial forecast budget of 40 billion kroner.